develprr/metamatic-blog/_posts/2018-12-11-url-based-application-states-with-metamatic-connect-event.markdown

 categories: metamatic
 ---

-## The Problem of State Defining sub-URLs
+## The Problem of State Defining Sub-URLs

 A very typical situation in JavaScript based web apps is that they use client-side urls, where application's specific sub-urls are handled by the JavaScript client in the way